Industria Arc

 Lantern acquired in August 2005.

 The Arc was the lantern type being used for side road replacements in the Derby area from 2005 onwards, as mentioned in the Beta 2's description.
 I am not sure whether this example has ever been used, but if it has, it can't have been used for long as it is in an excellent condition.
-The Arc is a very common lantern in the wider County of Derbyshire (excluding the City of Derby), and is used for both new works and for replacing failed older lanterns.
+The Arc is a very common lantern in the wider County of Derbyshire (excluding the City of Derby), and was used for both new works and for replacing failed older lanterns from the early 2000s.
+The variety of lamps that the lantern could accommodate ensured that, along with the slightly larger Arc 90 lantern, it could be seen at just about every standard column mounting height.

 The lantern appears, perhaps unintentionally, to be quite similar to the Philips Iridium in terms of its shape.